Battle of the Twin Villages: The tribes

 The Comanche were also migrating south toward the Spanish settlements in Texas and driving the Apache before them.
-They were among the first North American Indians to acquire the horse from the Spanish and to create the nomadic, equestrian culture that would typify the Plains Indians.
-The Comanche were powerful and numerous, although divided into several independent bands.
+They were among the first North American natives to acquire the horse from the Spanish and to create the nomadic, equestrian culture that would typify the Plains tribes.
+The Comanche were numerous, although divided into several independent bands.
 They were in the process of establishing suzerainty over a large area of the southern Great Plains with allies such as the Wichita.

 The Tonkawa consisted of a number of independent tribes that spoke similar languages.
 They lived in central and northern Texas.
-Other Indians identified as participating in Norteño raids were Bidai, Tejas (Hasinai), and Yojuanes.
+Other tribes identified as participating in Norteño raids were Bidai, Tejas (Hasinai), and Yojuanes.
 The various tribes making up the people the Spanish called Norteños were united only in that they shared a common enemy, the Apache, and a concern that a Spanish-Apache alliance would be detrimental to their interests.